List of minor Finnish deities: Otavatar

 Otavatar (lit.
 'Lady Big Dipper') is a luonnotar or goddess asked to light up the night sky in order to make it easier to find a lost object in the night, or find the thief of a lost object.
 According to Christfried Ganander, she is a goddess from the Big Dipper and, according to Carl Axel Gottlund, although it is a part of the Ursa Major constellation, it is personified as a girl with the feminine name Otavatar.
 Along with her appears Kipinätär (lit.
 'Lady Spark'), who is called Hiisi's cat, and who protects items and scares away thieves.
 A runic song from the Karelian Isthmus says a cloth weaved by a girl is so fine, it's as if it was made by Kuutar, Otavatar, and/or Tähetär (lit.
 'Lady Star').

-Otavatar's sole epithet is Otavatar, päivän tyttö ("Otavatar, girl of the sun").
+Otavatar's sole epithet is Otavatar, päivän tyttö 'Otavatar, girl of the sun'.

 Panu

 Panu in runic songs means fire, flame or personified fire haltija.
 Panu is called a sunny son, created by sun goddess Auringotar.
 Kainuu runic singers considered Panu a very powerful word for fire: mentioning it in spells was essential.
-However, when asked what kind of deity Panu was, answers varied from fire's protector to birther to mother, etc. In Kainuu and Rear Bothnian songs, Panu also has the epithet Panu parka, Tuonen poika ("Poor Panu, son of Tuoni").
+However, when asked what kind of deity Panu was, answers varied from fire's protector to birther to mother, etc. In Kainuu and Rear Bothnian songs, Panu also has the epithet Panu parka, Tuonen poika 'Poor Panu, son of Tuoni'.
+In Central Finland, this appears as Panun parka, Tuonen poika 'Poor one of fire, son of Tuoni', and in South Savo and Ostrobothnia as Punaparta, Tuonen poika 'Red beard, son of Tuoni'.
+Ganander called Punaparta one of Tuoni's sons and the guardian spirit of fire.
+According to these songs, he "churned a fiery churn" in clean white clothes.
 According to Anna-Leena Siikala, the word panu is of Baltic origin.

 The feminine form Panutar (or Pannatar) also exists in runic songs: Christfried Ganander called her the serpent's milkmaid who caused burning and pain.
 Runic songs from Kainuu, Rear Bothnia, North Savo, Olonets Karelia and Ostrobothnia also describe that a spark of fire has feathers of panuttaret (feminine Panutar in plural).
 An Olonets Karelian song also calls humans of panuttaret, and a great creation of Panutar.